To-Code-Or-Not-To-Code/VEXCode-Programs/README style guide.md

 ## Feel free to modify this style guide!

-P.S.: You may use other features in Markdown such as tables, tips, etc.
+P.S.: You may use other features in Markdown such as tables, alerts, subheadings, etc.